vancluever/terraform-provider-acme/docs/resources/certificate.md

 #### About DNS propagation checks

-There are two parts of the DNS propagation check:
+There are two parts to the DNS propagation check:

 * A check using your system resolvers, or the settings specified in `recursive_nameservers`.